 - The projector is built with a motorized lens mount that allows for easy lens control and adjustment.
 This includes such functions as adjusting vertical and horizontal offsets, zoom and focus.
-The lens mount can be fitted with any one of the available optional lenses see Section 6 Specifications. - Zoom and Focus There are two internal lens motors that allow for quick motorized adjustment of zoom and focus.
-Adjust zoom to fit the displayed image on the screen and adjust focus to improve the clarity of the image. - Lens Offset Vertical and horizontal offset is performed on the lens mount through the use of DC motors. - Shutter Standard on all models the shutter allows you to turn the screen absolutely black when in the "on" state. - Optical Aperture Enables adjustment of light output and contrast ratio.
+The lens mount can be fitted with any one of the available optional lenses - see Section 6 - Specifications. - Zoom and Focus There are two internal lens motors that allow for quick motorized adjustment of zoom and focus.
+Adjust zoom to fit the displayed image on the screen and adjust focus to improve the clarity of the image.